Roman–Sasanian War of 421–422: Siege of Theodosiopolis

+Aftermath

 The peace treaty that ended the war (422) was negotiated by the magister officiorum Helio.
 It returned everything to the situation before the war (status quo ante bellum).
 Both parties agreed to reject Arab defectors of the other party, as well as to guarantee liberty of religion in their territories.

+The war has been called a Roman victory by Michael J. Decker, while other historians call the war a stalemate.

 It is related that Acacius, bishop of Amida, had the consecrated gold and silver plate of his church melted down, to procure a sum sufficient to buy 7,000 Persian captives who had wound up in the slave market in consequence of the war, whom he then sent back in freedom to their homeland, as a gesture of Christian generosity to the Persian persecutors.
 If the story is true, Gibbon remarks, this will have facilitated the conclusion of peace.